 Believer's Pavilion, Pursat Prison, Pursat Province, Cambodia:

-The Hope of Romchek Church in Cambodia was dedicated July 5, 2010.
+The Hope of Romchek Church in Cambodia.
 It was reported the village head and many other community leaders, as well as the local Christians, appreciated this addition to their village.
 This church was a gift from Christian Chou through Oliver Evangelistic Association, Inc. Below are pictures of the church and the dedication.

-The three church building projects which were underway in Cambodia were dedicated in December of 2009.
+We were also able to asist with the building of three church building projects which were underway in Cambodia .
 Each church is 6 meters wide by 12 meters long.
 Pictures of the completed churches, their dedication services and plaques are shown below.
 All three churches were a gift from Christian Chou through Oliver Evangelistic Association, Inc., and its partners, in partnership with AFCI, Cambodia.
 Barnabus Mam preached the dedication for each of these churches.
-The first four pictures are The Living Hope in Christ Church-Chhouk, Kampot, dedicated December 29, 2009.
-The next four pictures are Peace Church-Chrab Krasang, Battamburg, dedicated December 27, 2009, and the final four pictures are from the Living Hope in Christ Church-Skun which was dedicated December 31,2009.
+The first four pictures are The Living Hope in Christ Church-Chhouk, Kampot.
+The next four pictures are Peace Church-Chrab Krasang, Battamburg, and the final four pictures are from the Living Hope in Christ Church-Skun.

 Praise the Lord for his bountiful and miraculous provisions.
 Click on a picture to see an enlargement.

-Loma de Paja Church, Guatemala, recently held its dedication.
+Loma de Paja Church, Guatemala.
 This church was funded by Faith Metro Church, Wichita, Kansas.
 Missionary Larry Johnson is shown in the center of the first picture, with the church pastor to his right.
 The second picture shows the dedication service.